Skip to contents

 Installation

 The package requires a python environment to be available and can be installed with the BiocManager R package using the command BiocManager::install("RforMassSpectrometry/SpectriPy").
+This will install the latest version of the package from GitHub.
 All required python libraries are installed automatically on demand.
 Note that first installation or first invocation of specific functions might take long because of this installation process.

 Spectra similarity calculations using matchms